 What is Early College High School?

 The Early College High School model gives students a head start on the rest of their lives.
-These small schools allow students to earn both a high school diploma and an associate degree, or up to two years of credit toward a bachelor’s degree.
-While open to all students, the model specifically serves low-income young people, first-generation college students, English language learners, and students of color, all of whom are statistically underrepresented in higher education and for whom society often has low aspirations for academic achievement.
+These small schools allow students to earn both a high school diploma and up to two years of credit toward a bachelor’s degree, or an associate degree.
+While open to all students, the model specifically serves low-income young people, first-generation college students, English language learners, and students of color, all of whom are statistically underrepresented in higher education and for whom society often has low expectations for academic achievement.

 Eight Early College Core Principles